 Harm Reduction Saves Lives and related video (UNAIDS) – These materials focus on trends in injection drug use worldwide and UNAIDS recommendations for reducing the harm associated with injection drug use.

 HIV Surveillance Reports and Data Analyses

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2018 (updated) (CDC) – This 119-page report includes detailed information about new HIV diagnoses, deaths, and prevalence among PWID.
-Breakdowns are also provided by age, gender, race/ethnicity, and geographic region.
-The report includes a Special Focus Profile that highlights HIV trends and distribution in PWID.
-Some of the report’s tables – 6a and 6b – also focus specifically on HIV diagnoses among PWID.
-In addition, some other tables that focus on different characteristics also include data breakdowns by transmission categories, including injection drug use.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This 123-page surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among persons who inject drugs (PWID), as well as persons in other transmission categories.
+Breakdowns are also provided by gender, age, race/ethnicity, and geographic region.
+The report includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments, including PWID.
+In addition, Tables 5a, 5b, 6a, and 6b focus specifically on HIV diagnoses attributed completely or in part to injection drug use, and many other tables include data breakdowns by transmission category.